icpc/ccs-specs/Contest_API.md

 ### Referential integrity

 Some properties in an object are references to IDs of other objects.
-When such an property has a non-`null` value, then the referenced object must exist.
+When such a property has a non-`null` value, then the referenced object must exist.
 That is, the full set of data exposed by the API must at all times be referentially intact.
 This implies for example that before creating a [team](#teams) with an `organization_id`,